MedARC-AI/fMRI-reconstruction-NSD/README.md

                         wandb project name
   --mixup_pct MIXUP_PCT
-                        proportion of way through training when to switch from InfoNCE to soft_clip_loss --norm_embs, --no-norm_embs
+                        proportion of way through training when to switch from BiMixCo to SoftCLIP --norm_embs, --no-norm_embs
-                        Do norming (using cls token if VD) of CLIP embeddings (default: True) --use_image_aug, --no-use_image_aug
+                        Do l2-norming of CLIP embeddings (default: True) --use_image_aug, --no-use_image_aug
                         whether to use image augmentation (default: True) --num_epochs NUM_EPOCHS
-                        number of epochs of training --prior, --no-prior   if False, only train via NCE loss (default: True) --v2c, --no-v2c       if False, only train via diffusion prior loss (default:
+                        number of epochs of training --prior, --no-prior   if False, will only use CLIP loss and ignore diffusion prior (default: True)
+  --v2c, --no-v2c       if False, will only use diffusion prior loss (default:
                         True)
   --plot_umap, --no-plot_umap
                         Plot UMAP plots alongside reconstructions (default: